min2ha/ukwa-site/content/target/59751/index.en.md

   "subject": null
 }

-# Oxford Internet Institute: Social media is nothing like drugs, despite all the horror stories

 Blog post that examines the complexity of social media and its effects on mental health.
 It also references a recent study conducted by the Oxford Internet Institute.In a study of more than 120,000 UK teenagers, it was found that moderate social media use is not harmful to mental health